jp-chl/66DaysOfK8s/README.md

 ---

+## Disclaimer

+Most of the material is available on public internet articles.

+---

 ## Background

 Recently, a friend of mine started publishing updates on LinkedIn about his [Data Science learning process](https://www.linkedin.com/search/results/all/?keywords=%2366DaysOfData&origin=GLOBAL_SEARCH_HEADER), but in an interesting approach.
 He's taken the idea from [Ken Lee](https://medium.com/r/?url=https%3A%2F%2Ftowardsdatascience.com%2Fwhy-im-starting-data-science-over-21bec8036ce9).